Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

-\paragraph{Reward Modification.} Reward shaping is a very common way to incorporate additional information into the optimization procedure.
-Methods can gain sample efficiency by exploiting modular and relational decompositions through task descriptions~\shortcite{illanes-icaps20a}, or goal information from a higher level policy with off-policy modification to the lower level transitions~\shortcite{nachum-neurips18a}.
-Histories of rewards~\shortcite{mahajan-arxiv17a} can help learn symmetric relationships between states and, thus, improve the selection procedure for states in a mini-batch for optimization.
+\paragraph{Reward Modification.} Reward shaping is a common way to incorporate additional information into the optimization procedure.
+Methods gain sample efficiency by exploiting modular and relational decompositions through task descriptions~\shortcite{illanes-icaps20a}, or goal information from a higher level policy with off-policy modification to the lower level transitions~\shortcite{nachum-neurips18a}.
+Histories of rewards~\shortcite{mahajan-arxiv17a} help learn symmetric relationships between states and, thus, improve the selection procedure for states in a mini-batch for optimization.
 Factorization of states and rewards into endogenous and exogenous factors~\shortcite{trimponias-arxiv23a}, on the other hand, helps with safety and sample efficiency through reward corrections.

-Extrinsic Rewards can also be used to guide the exploration process.
-Symbolic planning with relational representations can be used to interact with a primitive learning policy through extrinsic rewards in hierarchical settings, thus, adding interpretability while directly impacting the exploration through the extrinsic reward~\shortcite{lyu-aaai19}.
-Alternatively, additional reward sources can help determine the quality of counterfactual trajectories, which can help explain why an agent took certain kinds of actions~\shortcite{alabdulkarim-arxiv22a}.
-Additionally, running averages can rewards be used to adaptively tune exploration parameters for heterogeneous action spaces~\shortcite{khamassi-irc17a}
+Extrinsic Rewards can also guide the exploration process.
+Symbolic planners with relational representations interact with a primitive learning policy through extrinsic rewards in hierarchical settings, thus adding interpretability while directly impacting the exploration through the extrinsic reward~\shortcite{lyu-aaai19}.
+Alternatively, additional reward sources help determine the quality of counterfactual trajectories, which consequently help explain why an agent took certain kinds of actions~\shortcite{alabdulkarim-arxiv22a}.
+Additionally, running averages of rewards help adaptively tune exploration parameters for heterogeneous action spaces~\shortcite{khamassi-irc17a}

-On the other hand, intrinsic rewards can specifically help with exploration in sparse reward environments.
-Latent decompositions can help improve such methods by directly impacting the exploration.
-Language abstractions can serve as latent decompositions that can be separately used for exploration~\shortcite{mu-neurips22a}.
-Alternatively, geometric structures can provide a way to compare state embeddings and provide episodic bonuses~\shortcite{henaff-neurips22a}.
+On the other hand, intrinsic rewards help explore sparse reward environments.
+Latent decompositions help improve such methods by directly impacting the exploration.
+Language abstractions serve as latent decompositions used separately for exploration~\shortcite{mu-neurips22a}.
+Alternatively, geometric structures can compare state embeddings and provide episodic bonuses~\shortcite{henaff-neurips22a}.